TRIKKSS/Protonic-Vault-WU/README.md

 ![application look](./application.png)

 The application asks a password.
-Obviously, we don't know the it.
+Obviously, we don't know it.
 I tried to reverse engineer this executable but it was hard.
 So i decided to look at the other files.
 The resources/app.asar file seemed interesting.
 After some google research I deduced that this application was an electron application.
 We can found the official github of Asar here : https://github.com/electron/asar

 So let's decompile this app.asar file !